-Compliance software programs (energy simulation tools) shall be capable of calculating the annual energy consumption of all building elements that differ between the Standard Reference Design and the Proposed Design and shall include the following capabilities (Section R405.6.1 of the Florida Energy Code).
+Compliance software programs (energy simulation tools) shall be capable of calculating the annual energy consumption of all building elements that differ between the standard reference design and the proposed design and shall include the following capabilities (Section R405.6.1 of the Florida Energy Code).

-- Computer generation of the Standard Reference Design using only the input for the Proposed Design.
-The calculation procedure shall not allow the user to directly modify the building component characteristics of the Standard Reference Design. - Calculation of whole-building (as a single zone) sizing for the heating and cooling equipment in the Standard Reference Design residence in accordance with Section R403.7 of the Florida Energy Code. - Calculations that account for the effects of indoor and outdoor temperatures and part-load ratios on the performance of heating, ventilating, and air-conditioning equipment based on climate and equipment sizing.
+- Computer generation of the standard reference design using only the input for the proposed design.
+The calculation procedure shall not allow the user to directly modify the building component characteristics of the standard reference design. - Calculation of whole-building (as a single zone) sizing for the heating and cooling equipment in the standard reference design residence in accordance with Section R403.7 of the Florida Energy Code. - Calculations that account for the effects of indoor and outdoor temperatures and part-load ratios on the performance of heating, ventilating, and air-conditioning equipment based on climate and equipment sizing.

-Printed reports to include a cover sheet; Energy Performance Level (EPL) display card; performance test reports for envelope leakage and air distribution system leakage as required; and form R405.5.2(1), a Building Code official inspection checklist listing each of the Proposed Design component characteristics determined by the analysis to provide compliance, along with their respective performance ratings (e.g., orientation, R-value, U-factor, SHGC, HSPF, AFUE, SEER, EF, etc.)
+Based on Section R401.3, Section R402.4.1.2, Section R403.3.3, Section R405.4.2, Section R405.4.3, and Section R405.6.1 the software shall also be capable of producing printed reports to include the Energy Performance Level (EPL) display card; performance test reports for envelope leakage and air distribution system leakage as required; and form R405.5.2(1), a Building Code official inspection checklist listing each of the proposed design component characteristics determined by the analysis to provide compliance, along with their respective performance ratings (e.g., orientation, R-value, U-factor, SHGC, HSPF, AFUE, SEER, EF, etc.).